hiteshkumarchintha/vShop/README.md

   The above mentioned features are possible improvements to the submission

 Future Developments:
-  1. Include animations that are effecient and swift
+  1. Include animations that are efficient and swift
   2. Make the UI/UX more user friendly and better looking